Jump to:

 (Image Credit: Wikimedia Commons)

-Frost is the ultimate enemy of tender plants during winter, but fleece has got them covered!
-On very cold nights, place a layer or two of horticultural fleece over your plants to protect them without having to crank up the heating.
-It’s lightweight and breathable, so sunlight and moisture can still pass through during the day.
-However, it’s best to remove the cover by day to ensure your plants get enough light and ventilation unless frost is imminent.
+On very cold nights, place a layer or two over your plants for protection without having to crank up the heating.
+Remove by day so your plants get enough light and ventilation unless frost is imminent.

 Invest in a Heating System